wombleton/gitlaw-nz/acts/B/Births, Deaths, Marriages, and Relationships Registration Act 1995.md

 *   (a) to hold a New Zealand passport:

 *   (b) for New Zealand citizenship

+Death information To identify deceased holders of New Zealand travel documents

 Department of Labour Birth information and name change information